 The same thing every Canadian does - suck dick and revel in idiocracy.
 No, I don't do anything besides drink coffee and try to scrape together motivation to work on my projects.

 See my 2018 video processing guide in the Articles section.
-In short, I frapsed videos and encoded them with ffmpeg or MEGUI all the way until mid 2018 where HKS discovered how to modify OBS to get high-quality recordings from it (which, conveniently, they finally fixed themselves a month or so later).
+In short, I frapsed videos and encoded them with ffmpeg or MEGUI all the way until mid 2018 where HKS discovered how to modify OBS to get high-quality recordings from it.

 All audio work is done in Audition 1.5 with the exception of very large scale projects, like Retribution or compilation projects like XXE, which are composited in Vegas.